 While powerful, this approach can create complexity.

 According to industry studies, data scientists spend up to 45% of their time preparing and cleaning data, rather than building models or delivering insights (Anaconda, 2020).
+A well-maintained data dictionary, documenting definitions, formats, and relationships across datasets, can dramatically cut this overhead by giving teams a shared, reliable reference for every data asset.

 The big data paradox